 As guest editor, PHI asked its team to take a critical look at the initiatives developed in recent months.
 Key collaborators also participate in a global reflection on the future of the arts.
 The October issue, Emergence, promises to address current topics around immersive technology, which has been called upon to play a pivotal role in the ability of artists and institutions to create meaningful connections with and between a distanced audience.

-Five themes, to be discovered each week starting October 8th
+Four themes, to be discovered each week starting October 8th

 Building on Experience: The Particularities of 2020